Paliak/PaliaksNotes/docs/Keeper/index.md

 Combined: �?{ø, �?, ,, l, `, -, ', ], §, A, I, :, =, _, c, M}dgrød med fløde
 ```

 Got something.
-Very norse looking password but doesn't seem complete.
+Very norse looking password but doesn’t seem complete.
 Bruteforcing the remaining letters may take a while as the word list will have to contain norse alphabet letters as well.
-Let's just toss what we got into google and see if there's anything similar looking and build a wordlist.
+Let’s just toss what we got into google and see if there’s anything similar looking and build a wordlist.

 ![google search for dgrød med fløde](Assets/odd_danish_meal.jpg)

 Seems like the main candidate is `Rødgrød med fløde`.
-The second letter seems to be in the suggested potential list but the first one is unknown.
-We'll have to try lower and upper case.
+The second letter seems to be in the suggested potential list, but the first one is unknown.
+We’ll have to try lower and upper case.

 ```bash
 $ kpcli